 - Eliminate artificial folic acid from supplements, foods, and prescriptions.
 Talk with your doctor about prescription alternatives without folic acid.

-- Join Genetic Rockstars, the MTHFR Community, this is an amazing, supportive group of folks who are on the same journey.
-It’s completely free and full of amazing information.
+- Join Genetic Rockstars, the MTHFR Community.
+This supportive group of folks is on the same journey as you.
+It’s less than a fancy coffee each month and full of amazing information.

 - Hydrate, Make sure you’re getting eight 8 oz glasses of water (about 2 liters) daily with good electrolytes.